trsav/gradient-descent/README.md

-# Gradient Descent optimization and plotting utility using finite difference approximations within Python
+# Gradient Descent optimization using finite difference approximations within Python

 ## Gradient Descent Background
 Gradient descent is an optimization algorithm that locates the minimum of a function by utilizing the gradient of the function.